 - Fewer windows to wash.
 If you’re like us and do this every three years or so, let me know so I won’t feel like such a slouch.

-The Bonding Factor:
+The Family Bonding Factor

-- A smaller house helps strengthen family bonds.
+- A smaller home helps strengthen family bonds.
 Because there’s no place to escape!
 But seriously, families are under enough duress with all the activities and technology clamoring for our attention.
 At least we can all text, browse, and play solitaire in the same living room, right?

-- With baby twins, a single story house has been GOLDEN.
+- With baby twins, a single-story house has been GOLDEN.
 I could not imagine running up and down stairs, to and from the nursery.
 With one baby, sure.
 With twins, whole different ballgame.
 And I like stairs.
 Take them all the time at the office.
 But at home, with demanding little ones, stairs are the pits.

 - Better parties!
 It’s fun to cram all your friends into a small space and let the evening unfold.
 Less real estate to damage as well…

 - More room to work from home.
-I often wonder what it’d be like to have a nice, dedicated work space for the days I work from home, or for blogging and working on the budget.
+I often wonder what it’d be like to have a nice, dedicated workspace for the days I work from home, or for blogging and working on the budget.
 The dining room table isn’t so bad though, and I do get to keep an eye on the kids from this perch!

 One thing is for sure.
 At some point, we’ll have to figure out an arrangement for the twins before they reach age 10 or so.
-By then, I’ll be spending a lot of my time on bigger house projects, including adding a third bedroom.
+By then, I’ll be spending a lot of my time on smaller home house projects, including adding a third bedroom.
 Another advantage of early retirement is that it can free you up to take on renovations you’d otherwise have to pay a contractor for.